Skip to main content

 Humanitarian Parole

-Individuals who are outside of the United States may be able to request parole into the United States based on humanitarian or significant public benefit reasons.
+Aliens outside the United States may request parole into the United States, or someone may request parole on their behalf, on a case-by-case basis for urgent humanitarian reasons or significant public benefit.

 Was this page helpful?